yorickcleerbout/Databases-Advanced/README.md

 ## Python Webscraper

 The first task is to scrape the [Blockcain website](https://www.blockchain.com/btc/unconfirmed-transactions) for all the current [Bitcoin (BTC)](https://nl.wikipedia.org/wiki/Bitcoin) transactions all over the world.
 The output of this part of the assignment has to be the highest **USD** value at the moment of scraping.
-When you are running a webscraper permanently it can become quite heavy for your computer thats why I recommend running this in a cloud based environment or virutual machine.
+When you are running a webscraper permanently it can become quite heavy for your computer thats why I recommend running this in a cloud based environment or virutual machine and running the script once every minute.

 ### Usage: